Cool Guys Dept.

 Some months later, at the Academy Awards, I was a properly-ticketed attendee.
 I had worked on two pictures nominated for Best Visual Effects, and attended to root for them.
 Meeting William Shatner (literally) was forgotten, at least by me.

-Mr. Shatner was an Oscar presenter that year.
+Mr. Shatner was at the Oscars that year.
 In the lounge of the Dorothy Chandler Pavilion, I went up and asked Mr. Shatner for his autograph.

 He signed, then looked up at me.
 He just stared, and changed colors a few times.
 I thought his reaction strange, until I started thinking about it, and I eventually remembered our earlier collision.
 Perhaps I had collision-induced selective amnesia.

 In 1992, my cast and I did a radio show called "SIMUL TREK," where we dubbed new dialogue into the mouths of the cast of "everybody's favorite science-fiction show."

 I dubbed for Captain Jim, not because I did the best Shatner imitation, but because his character was easier for me to dub, while directing our radio show.

 The Captain had the fewest lines to say, usually just a few words, and then a speech at the end.
 It was fun!